Back by Popular Demand: The Sandy Spring Museum Garden Club Drive-Thru Plant Sale Saturday, May 15

 Amy and Marilyn also helped to continue several of the club’s traditions, despite the museum being closed to the public.
 With the cancellation of the annual Strawberry Festival, several young plants would have gone unsold without the quick thinking of Amy and Marilyn.
 They worked hard to put together the “Drive-Thru Plant Sale,” where community members purchased the plants online and drove to the museum for contactless pick-up.
 The club sold out of plants (!) and donated the proceeds to the museum.
 The annual Holiday Greens Workshops and Holiday Greens Sale were both cancelled, but the holiday spirit was kept alive with a virtual tour of one garden club member’s beautifully decorated historic home.

 The Garden Club is very grateful to have had the leadership of Amy and Marilyn and know they will continue to be avid supporters of the Club and Museum.
+A warm welcome to the new Co-Presidents, Marge Combs and Kathy Ramienski.
+The Garden Club looks forward to their dynamic leadership over the next two years.

 Manicured turf grass lawns cover most properties in suburban Montgomery County, but a new movement is challenging this conformity and providing food and shelter to birds and insects, diverting rainwater, and beautifying our front yards.